PoglyApp/.github/profile/README.md

 This product offering will be available in two flavors: a free version with a feature parity to Pogly Standalone*, and a subscription-based premium version.
 The premium version, in addition to having unlimited storage space, will also come with other premium features not found in Pogly Standalone, such as: advanced editor permissions, streamer-safe AI image recognition, advanced image editing features, viewer/chat integration via Pogly bot and chat commands, etc. Subject to change.

-\* The free tier of Pogly Cloud will maintain feature parity with Pogly Standalone with the exception of storage.
+\* The free tier of Pogly Cloud will maintain feature parity with Pogly Standalone except for storage.
 This hasn't been fully decided and is subject to change.

 ## More Information